o) Provisions

 (2) Credit risk

-An impairment analysis is performed at each reporting date on an individual basis for major clients.
-The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets disclosed in Note 10A and Note 6D.
-The Company does not hold collateral as security other than secured trade receivables (refer Note 10A) The Company evaluates the concentration of risk with respect to trade receivables as low, as its customers are located in several jurisdictions and industries and operate in largely independent markets.
+An impairment analysis is performed at each reporting date on an individual basis for major clients in respect of Trade Receivables.
+The maximum exposure to credit risk at the reporting date is the carrying value of trade receivables, loan given and other financial assets disclosed in Note 10A, Note 6C and Note 6D.
+The Company does not hold collateral as security other than secured trade receivables (refer Note 10A)

 Note 41: Financial risk management objectives and policies (Cont’d)

-Financial instruments and cash deposits
+Financial investments and bank deposits

 Credit risk from balances with banks and financial institutions is managed by the Company's treasury department in accordance with the Company's policy.
 Investments of surplus funds are made as per guidelines and within limits approved by Board of Directors.
 Board of Directors/ Management reviews and update guidelines, time to time as per requirement.
 The guidelines are set to minimize the concentration of risks and therefore mitigate financial loss through counterparty's potential failure to make payments.
+The maximum exposure to credit risk at the reporting date is the carrying value of financial investments and bank deposits disclosed in Note 6B, Note 10B and Note 10C.
+The Company does not hold any collateral for the same.

 Liquidity risk